 Owing to the increasing prevalence of bacteria that are resistant to treatment by currently available antibiotics, clinicians should consider carefully the benefits and risk whether treating 12 healthy patients with antibiotics to prevent one infection.
 Twenty-three studies (15 low quality, 8 high quality) indicate that there is limited evidence supporting the efficacy of commonly used antibiotics in preventing complications after M3M removal.

-However, there are two systematic reviews that support antibiotic prescribing preoperatively for M3M surgery to reduce dry socket and infection.126-7 prescribe antibiotics for M3M surgery)
+However, there are two systematic reviews that support antibiotic prescribing preoperatively for M3M surgery to reduce dry socket and infection.126-7

-Recommendation: O (weak recommendation to routinely
+Recommendation: 0 (weak recommendation to routinely pre scribe a ntibiotics for M3M s urge ery)